soneiko/soneikoo/_posts/2022-02-25-balanced-brackets.md

 So, all we do is - maintain one stack for opening brackets of all type.
 While iterating given string from left to right:
 1. If you see opening bracket, add it to the stack.
 2. If you see closing bracket:<br>
     2.1.
 If stack is empty - return False.
-It means we found unmatches closing bracket.
+It means we found unmatched closing bracket.
 Unmatched because it              comes before its opening pair.<br>
     2.2.
 If closing bracket matches to top of the stack - pop the stack.
 Continue.<br>
     2.3.
 Else if closing bracket doesn't match top of the stack - return False.
 It means we found overlaping                      brackets.
 3. If you see other character - just ignore it.